-- Air supply system checks Failure to properly demonstrate or verbalize any of the required parameters associated with the following air supply system checks:
+- Air supply system checks Failure to properly demonstrate and/or verbalize required numbers or ranges listed for any of the following air supply system checks:

 - Air leak check.

 - Low air warning check.

-- Tractor protection valve Class A only.
+- Parking brake and tractor protection valves-Class A only.

-- Parking brake valve Class B/C only.
+- Parking brake valve-Class B/C only.

-- Air governor cutout.

-- A seat belt violation:

-- Anytime you intentionally move a commercial vehicle during the pre-trip inspection without the seatbelt fastened.
+- Dangerous action:

+- Anytime the examiner takes verbal or physical control of the vehicle to prevent an accident or dangerous situation from occurring.
+For example, while positioning the vehicle before starting the test or moving the vehicle during the test-may also apply to other dangerous situations.

+- Applies if you fail to put the vehicle in neutral/park and set the vehicle's parking brake before exiting the vehicle to conduct exterior inspections. - Applies if you repeatedly exit the vehicle in an unsafe manner.

+Accident:

+However slight, which includes contact with pedestrians, incidents in the area while positioning the vehicle for the Pretrip Inspection, and contact with fixed objects.

-- · Failure to perform:
+Failure to perform:

-- When you cannot comprehend or respond to instructions given during any part of the pre-trip inspection test.

-- Repeated inability to properly demonstrate and/or verbalize your vehicle's inspection items during the pre-trip inspection test.
+- When you cannot comprehend or respond to instructions given during any part of the Pre-trip Inspection test. - Repeated inability to properly demonstrate and/or verbalize your vehicle's inspection items during the Pre-trip Inspection test.

+Other conditions for stopping the test
-- · Equipment failure:

-- Anytime your vehicle has been identified as unsafe, is not street legal, or is missing state required safety equipment.
+- Equipment failure: - Anytime your vehicle has been identified as unsafe, is not street legal, or is missing state required safety equipment.

-If your vehicle is diqualified due to an equipment failure, CDL skills test fees will be carried over to your next test attempt.

-Basic Controls
+Basic Control Skills Test

-- The Basic Controls Test - · What the tester will look for
+- Scoring the Basic Control Test

+- Exercises

+- Grounds for Automatic Disqualification

-The Basic Controls Test is used to evaluate your skill at controlling your vehicle while backing, and your ability to judge your vehicle's position in relation to other objects.
-This test is scored as a separate part of the Road Test.
+The Basic Control Test is used to evaluate your skill at controlling your vehicle while backing, and your ability to judge your vehicle's position in relation to other objects.
+This test is scored separate, and prior to taking your Road Test.
 You cannot get a CDL until you successfully complete this part of the test.

-The judgment and skills these maneuvers require are used in many different driving situations and are essential to the safe control of your vehicle.
+The judgment and skills these exercises require are used in many different driving situations and are essential to the safe control of your vehicle.